entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 ### Explanation of properties
 * `spec.image` is the Docker image you can provide for the plugin you want to deploy.
-Please follow our instructions on using our blueprint to [build your own EntandoPlugin](../../tutorials/ecr/publish-project-bundle.md) Currently only Docker images hosting Spring Boot applications are supported.
-It is of utmost importance to start with our blueprint and ensure that the resulting Spring Boot application respects the Spring variables set from the Entando Operator.
+Please follow our instructions on using our blueprint to [build your own EntandoPlugin](../../tutorials/ecr/publish-project-bundle.md).
+     If you start with the Entando Blueprint, the resulting Spring Boot application will make use of the environment variables set by the Entando Operator.
 * `spec.dbms` is used to select the database management of choice.
-If left empty, or if the value is `none`, it is assumed that the plugin in question does not require a database.
+The Entando Operator will use this value to deploy a dedicated Database instance in this namespace for the Entando Plugin to use.
+If left empty or if the value is `none`, it is assumed that the plugin in question does not require a database.
 If this value matches the `spec.dbms` property  of a previously  configured [EntandoDatabaseService](../../tutorials/devops/external-database), the Entando Plugin will be configured to use this service.
-     Alternatively, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace for the Entando Plugin to use.
 * `spec.ingressPath` specifies the web context where the Entando Plugin will be made available when linked to EntandoApps.
      Please ensure this is in sync with the `server.servlet.context-path` property set in your Spring Boot application.
 * `spec.clusterInfrastructureToUse` is the name of the Kubernetes Secret that provides the connection details to the